 Project Citizen complements the 5th, 7th, and 8th grade social studies curricula.
 All materials are aligned to the Common Core standards.
 Upon successful completion of a Project Citizen portfolio, students will participate in a school-level showcase.
 School-level winners will then have the opportunity to participate in a citywide showcase event in May or June.

 Purchase of the program includes a professional development session that will train new teachers in the implementation of Project Citizen as well as a class set of 30 Level One student texts and a teacher’s guide.
-The cost of the program is $700.
 Please click here for information on purchasing.
 Student and teacher materials are also available in Spanish.
 If you would like to participate in Project Citizen, please fill out the Project Citizen School Information form and send to the JRC by fax (212-580-5918) or email Debra Lesser at firstname.lastname@example.org.

 For more information about the Project Citizen program, including copies of Student Worksheets, click the Center for Civic Education link: